PSchneckenburger/Projects/README.md

 # Projects

-# my first projects on learning to code
+These were my first projects when I started to learn coding.
+The projects were part of the Udacity Intro to Programming Nanodegree